-Regina Benjamin, MD, MBA joined the Boards of Kaiser Foundation Hospitals and Kaiser Foundation Health Plan, Inc. in June 2015.
+Regina Benjamin, MD, MBA, joined the boards of Kaiser Foundation Health Plan, Inc. and Kaiser Foundation Hospitals in June 2015.
 She is a member of the Quality and Health Improvement Committee and the Community Health Committee.

-She has been chosen as a Kellogg National Fellow and Rockefeller Next Generation Leader.
-In 1995, Dr. Benjamin was the first physician under the age of 40 and the first African-American woman to be elected to the American Medical Association Board of Trustees.
+She was a Kellogg National Fellow and Rockefeller Next Generation Leader.
+Dr. Benjamin was the first physician under the age of 40 and the first African American woman to be elected to the American Medical Association Board of Trustees.
 In 1998 she was the United States recipient of the Nelson Mandela Award for Health and Human Rights.
-She received the 2000 National Caring Award, which was inspired by Mother Teresa.
-In 2002, Dr. Benjamin became the first African-American female president of a state medical society in the United States when she assumed leadership of the Medical Association of the State of Alabama.
+In 2000 she received the national Caring Award, which was inspired by Mother Teresa.

-Dr. Benjamin serves on the boards of Ascension Health, Diplomat Pharmacy, Inc., ConvaTec and Computer Programs & Systems, Inc.
+Dr. Benjamin serves on the boards of Ascension Health Alliance, ConvaTec Group PLC, and Computer Programs and Systems, Inc.

-Dr. Benjamin received a bachelor of science in chemistry from Xavier University, New Orleans, attended Morehouse School of Medicine, earned an MD degree from the University of Alabama at Birmingham and holds an MBA from Tulane University.
-She is the recipient of 24 honorary degrees.
+Dr. Benjamin received a Bachelor of Science in chemistry from Xavier University of Louisana, attended Morehouse School of Medicine, earned her medical degree from the University of Alabama at Birmingham, and holds an MBA from Tulane University.
+She is the recipient of 30 honorary degrees.